 We’re proud to be a part of JPRestaurants: the first hospitality business in Jersey to become an accredited Living Wage employer.
-As part of our move to being a Living Wage employer (see below) and improving the working conditions and pay and benefits received by our team we don’t accept tips any more: when you visit Jersey Crab Shack, the price on the menu is the price you pay, with no expectation for a 10% to 15% gratuity or service charge at the end of your meal.
-Don’t worry, though; our team are still incentivised to give great service through a higher hourly rate (which saw rates rise up to 30% across the business) and our monthly bonus scheme, which gives employees up to 10% extra pay based on their personal performance, and the performance of the company.
+As part of our move to being a Living Wage employer (see below) and improving the working conditions and pay and benefits received by our team we don’t accept tips any more: when you visit Jersey Crab Shack or other JPRestaurants locations, the price on the menu is the price you pay, with no expectation for a 10% to 15% gratuity or service charge at the end of your meal.
+Don’t worry, our team are still incentivised to give great service through a higher hourly rate (which saw rates rise up to 30% across the business) and our monthly bonus scheme, which gives employees up to 10% extra pay based on their personal performance, and the performance of the company.
 We demonstrated to all our team that their take-home pay now is more than the hourly rates and tips approach that was in place before we introduced the Living Wage and abolished tips.
 We continue to do this through annual total compensation statements so our team know exactly how much pay they take home.
 We are entirely transparent in our approach to pay and conditions in a sector which can lack transparency.

 We believe that our staff shouldn’t have to rely on tips to receive a fair wage for their hard work, and removing tips makes things simpler for our teams and for our guests.
 If all restaurants followed this approach, which is standard in France and other parts of the world, then we believe the hospitality sector would improve its image as a low paid sector and more people would choose it as a long term career rather than a stepping stone.
 This would not only make for happier employees, but better service for customers.
 Tipping has it origins in the abolition of slavery and providing additional pay for workers with low salaries and abolishing it would bring more dignity to dining out.
 You don’t tip a doctor, retailer or a mechanic, so why tip your server?